What We Do

 - SPOKEs – SPecialised Outreach and Knowledge Establishment.
 The first is a reference SPOKE in Kenya, with three more in development in Rwanda, Senegal and Lesotho.

-- The Clean Cooling Network (this web platform) - providing a central resource to foster collaboration and knowledge-sharing throughout the cooling and cold-chain community - Register for free and start collaborating now.
+- Clean Cooling Network (this web platform) - providing a central resource to foster collaboration and knowledge-sharing throughout the cooling and cold-chain community - Register for free and start collaborating now.